ADA LOVELACE DAY

 The highlight of the event will be the Q&A segment which will feature Mary & Etienne Millner (artists of the Ada Lovelace statue), Elisabeth Rounis (neurologist), Diana Spiegelberg (deputy director of Somerset House) and Aidan Meller (creator of Ai-Da).
 The Q&A will inform the audience of the message and rationale of the Lovelace statue located in the Millbank Residences development in Westminster.
 The event will supply an open network to speak on the struggles of women in the sciences.
 The goal of the upcoming event is to promote creativity in art and science and encourage an open discussion on widening the door to gender inclusivity in STEM.
 The event comes at a time when, according to the UK education hub, women account for only 11.4% of STEM starts (2019/20).

-INSPIRED BY ADA LOVELACE
+ADA LOVELACE SCULPTURE

 A PANEL DISCUSSION